-We are already a full week into October, and this being the second scariest month of the year (beware of Income Tax April), it seemed fitting that I feature cocktails that would work nicely at a Halloween party.
-Over the course of the next four weeks I'll cover my favorite ghoulish classics as we work our way toward the end of the month.
-Today, I want to show you a cocktail that deserves to be on your list of favorites all year long.
+We are already a full week into October, and this being the second scariest month of the year (beware of Income Tax April), it seemed fitting to feature cocktails that would work nicely at a Halloween party.
+Over the course of the next four weeks we’ll cover our favorite ghoulish classics as we work our way toward the end of the month.
+Today, we want to show you a cocktail that deserves to be on your list of favorites all year long.
 Although the name may have you running for the hills, this drink may surprise you with its simple recipe and delicious flavor.
 The Corpse Reviver #2 is our first Halloween Drink of the Week.

 Corpse Reviver #2